AbhishekAlate/enterprise-portfolio/README.md

 # 🚀 Enterprise-Ready Portfolio
-### Production-grade web & mobile architecture — designed to be forked, extended, and shipped
+### Production-grade web & mobile architecture -> designed to be forked, extended, and shipped

 > **Designing and shipping production-grade web and mobile systems.**

 This repository is intentionally **not a static portfolio** or a visual demo.
 It is a **real, production-ready foundation** that demonstrates how modern engineering teams design, validate, deploy, and evolve software systems over time.

+If you are a developer forking this repository, you are starting from a **clean, scalable baseline** — not just a demo.

 If you are a hiring manager, engineering manager, or senior engineer reviewing this repository, you are looking at the **same architectural patterns** I use when building real products.
-If you are a developer forking this repository, you are starting from a **clean, scalable baseline** — not a toy example.

 ---